u-blox/ubxlib/port/platform/windows/mcu/win32/README.md

 `"C:\Program Files (x86)\Microsoft Visual Studio\2022\BuildTools\Common7\Tools\VsDevCmd.bat"`

-...modifying the drive\year to match your particular installation of MSVC.
+...modifying the drive/year to match your particular installation of MSVC.

 You may override or provide conditional compilation flags without modifying the build file.
 Do this by adding a `U_FLAGS` environment variable, e.g.: